Drkpulse/push_swap/README.md

 ## This Push_Swap

-Does 100 random numbers in 580 avrg
+Does 100 random numbers in 580 moves avrg

-Does 500 random numbers in 5100 avrg
+Does 500 random numbers in 5100 moves avrg

 ## Push_Swap Rules